adh30/Sphygmocor-Reservoir/README.md

 # Sphygmocor-reservoir
-Reservoir Analysis using a matlab batch process for multiple Sphygmocor© files
+Reservoir Analysis using a matlab batch process for multiple Sphygmocor© files (bRes_sp)

 For background see *Alun Hughes, Kim Parker.
 The modified arterial reservoir: an update with consideration of asymptotic pressure (P∞) and zero-flow pressure (Pzf).
 Proceedings of the Institution of Mechanical Engineers, Part H: Journal of Engineering in Medicine in press.* https://doi.org/10.1177/0954411920917557 and Kim Parker's website pages on Reservoir/excess pressure (http://www.bg.ic.ac.uk/research/k.parker/res_press_web/rp_home.html).

 I am grateful to my long-term colleague Prof. Kim Parker for his assistance with the development of this program.

-*A previous version of batch_res and kreservoir (v13) may be available on Kim Parker's web page.* **NB that old versions (kreservoir v13) are now outdated and the current version (kreservoir v14) should be used.
+*This MATLAB script replaces a previous version called batch_res.
+Earlier versions of batch_res and kreservoir (v13) may be available on Kim Parker's web page.* **NB that old versions (batch_res_vXX and kreservoir_v13) are now outdated and the current version (bRes_sp and kreservoir v14) should be used.
 Henceforth any new versions will be made available here.**

 |     Version      |     Date     |    Changes Made                                                                                                                                                                                            |
 |------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|